- Places to Go

 Florida has so many treasures … many of them quirky and unique to the Sunshine State.
-The sunsets, smell of orange blossoms, the quiet swaying of pine trees, an afternoon rainstorm, a pink roseate spoonbill in flight or a slice of kitsch via an old, yet still thriving nostalgic roadside attraction, “Authentic” Florida is everywhere we turn.
+The sunsets, smell of orange blossoms, the quiet swaying of palm trees, an afternoon rainstorm, a pink roseate spoonbill in flight or a slice of kitsch via an old, yet still thriving nostalgic roadside attraction or souvenir, “Authentic” Florida charm is everywhere we turn.

-The stillness of a kayak ride through a Florida mangrove tunnel, a swim in the world’s deepest freshwater spring, a swamp walk through the Big Cypress, horse riding on a real cracker cattle ranch, scalloping on the Nature Coast, diving for lobster in the Florida Keys, or hiking through the towering pine flatwoods of Ocala National Forest, the list goes on and on and on.
+The stillness of a kayak ride through a Florida mangrove tunnel, a swim in the world’s deepest freshwater spring, a swamp walk through the Big Cypress, horse riding on a real cracker cattle ranch, scalloping on the Nature Coast, diving for lobster in the Florida Keys, swimming alongside a manatee in Crystal River or hiking through the towering pine flatwoods of Ocala National Forest, the list goes on and on and on.

 Authentic Florida, for us, is a way of being, a way of life, and a source of inspiration.
 It’s our home, maybe it’s yours, too, or it’s one of your favorite places to visit.
-Consider this your personal invitation to join us as we continue our journey together.
+Consider this your personal invitation to join our Authentic Floridian family as we continue our journey together.

 Melanie Lentz-Janney joined Authentic Florida Media in September 2017 as the website’s Managing Partner.
 On January 1, 2018, Melanie took ownership of Authentic Florida Media, LLC. overseeing all of Authentic Florida’s operations including content creation, website promotion and partner/media relations.

 It is with deep appreciation and respect she would like to acknowledge the founder and former owner, Robin Draper.
-If Robin ever decides she would like to join Team Authentic Florida, she knows the door is always open for her.
+If Robin ever decides she would like to come out of retirement and join Team Authentic Florida again, she knows the door is always open for her.

 Melanie has lived in Florida for over 40 years.
 She grew up in Maitland, spent her first two years of college in Miami, and has lived in the Orlando area since 1990 (College Park, Fern Park and since 2012, Winter Park).
 Although she was born in New York City, she considers herself an Authentic Floridian.
 Her family moved to Orlando shortly after Disney opened.
 She fondly remembers riding in the back of her family’s station wagon and going on various adventures throughout the state.
 Her family owned a condo at New Smyrna Beach, so many weekends and summers were spent clamming, crabbing, fishing and sunbathing.
 She also enjoyed playing tennis and waterskiing.
 As a teen, she landed a job in the entertainment division of Disney and has great memories of performing in shows, parades and signing autographs.